gjacob08/KiXtart/README.md

 To run the application, you will need a Windows computer and a .NET framework 2.0 and above since KiXtart was develop on Visual Basic.NET (VB.NET) and a lot of the components included in the app relies in the said application framework.

 Changelogs
-KiXtart 0.20 Beta
+Ver: KiXtart 0.20 Beta

 	-initial release

 	-KiXtart 0.20 Beta currently uses:

 	1. HTML5Boilerplate - 4.3.0

 	2. Twitter Bootstrap - 3.2.0

 	3. jQuery - 1.11.0

 	-option to change location or CDN in jQuery (more CDN's will be putted in the next version.)

 Application note: Note that KiXtart is not an alternative to Initializr.